Metastatic insulinoma

-A Metastatic insulinoma is an extremely rare form of a malignant insulinoma involving metastatic growth.
+A metastatic insulinoma is a rare form of a malignant insulinoma involving metastatic growth.
 An insulinoma is a small tumor localized to the pancreas, originating from islet beta cells, which produce an excess of insulin.
 The increase in insulin ultimately leads to hypoglycemia.
 Insulinomas are commonly benign tumors, but can metastasize and become malignant.
 The metastatic growth can be characterized as a local invasion or distal metastasis.
 However, insulinomas are often difficult to detect due to their relatively small size, with a diameter oftentimes less than 2 cm.
 Therefore, clinical appearance and pathology are not sufficient in diagnosing a malignant insulinoma.
-But, once diagnosed malignant insulinomas are not easily treated.
-Rather, they require a broad variety of treatments, which is dependent on each patient's case.
+Malignant insulinomas are not easily treated, as they require various treatments dependent on each person's case.